MariloyH/Election_Analysis/README.md

    **The Winner of the election was candidate Diana DeGette with 272,892 votes, 73.8% from the total votes.**

 ## Election-Audit Summary:
-We can conclude that the program made for this problem can also be used for any vote count regardless of the position, since it only requires that the votes be stored in the same way as in this problem.
-As the program does not specify the position that is being chosen, we could ask the user to specify in a capture the position that is being chosen in order to identify it as the header of our results report.
+We can conclude that the program we made for this problem can also be used for any vote count regardless of the position, since it only requires that the votes be stored in the same way as in this problem.
+As the program does not specify the position that is being chosen, we could ask the user to specify in a capture the position that is being chosen and maybe the electoral district in order to identify it as the header of our results report.
+I propose thois

 Give at least two examples of how this script can be modified to be used for other elections.